aws-samples/step-functions-workflows-collection/uml-statemachine/resources/ServiceRequest.md

 ![ServiceRequestTrace2.png](ServiceRequestTrace2.png)

-In the execute trace, find the task token associated with `Make STP Request`, and in the Lambda console, fire a `invRequested` transition with the following input:
+In the execute trace, find the **task token** associated with `Make STP Request`.

+In the Lambda console, fire a `invRequested` transition with the following input:
 ```
 {
   "taskToken": "<paste token here>",